 Climate change denial makes me sad and angry (and confused, because there’s a lot of crossover between climate deniers and apocalypse believers).

 I also talked to someone drinking “chlorophyl water” the other day, and found that pretty darn dubious.
 Chlorophyl and water are two insanely common substances, but I guess people will buy anything in a plastic bottle.

 What’s your role on the podcast?

 While I’m not nearly as scientifically specialised as Jack or Belinda, nor have I been involved in the skeptical community for very long, I do have more of a background in public communication.
 I’ve decided that I can usefully act as a sort of spokesman for the listener who has an interest in science and skepticism, but not necessarily a strong background.
-So I contribute a lot of the “and exactly who is James Randi again?” and “wait, but what do all these acronyms actually mean?”
+So I contribute a lot of the “Exactly who is James Randi again?” and “Wait, but what do all these acronyms actually mean?”
 This means that when I struggle to follow along when we talk about bonding sites or planetary physics, that’s actually an intentional thing, and not at all because I kept falling asleep in morning lectures.
 I swear.